ddelong/ddelong.github.io/_posts/2005-11-05-spam-on-delicious.md

 categories:
   - Technology
 ---
-It&#8217;s no surprise that [Digg](http://digg.com) became a target for spam, but would you believe that [del.icio.us](http://del.icio.us) is now a target?
+It's no surprise that [Digg](http://digg.com) became a target for spam, but would you believe that [del.icio.us](http://del.icio.us) is now a target?
 Check [this guy](http://del.icio.us/webiest) out.

-Don&#8217;t click his link.
-It leads to a dummy Blogspot page containing nothing but an ad for Google&#8217;s Firefox toolbar extension.
+Don't click his link.
+It leads to a dummy Blogspot page containing nothing but an ad for Google's Firefox toolbar extension.
 Blogspot is fast becoming a playground for spammers.
 Google needs to get a tighter grip on that.

 At any rate, the guy labeled that single link with every technology buzzword out there in order to pollute del.icio.us.
-It&#8217;s amazing the stupid lengths these jackasses will go to.
+It's amazing the stupid lengths these jackasses will go to.

 <!-- Technorati Tags Start -->